 - Put all food scraps into a bag

-- The facility can accept any plastic bag.
-Reuse a bread, tortilla, packaging bag, or use biodegradable or decomposable bags.
+- Reuse a bread, tortilla, packaging bag, or use biodegradable or decomposable bags!
+The facility can accept any type of plastic bag.

 - When the liner is full, tie off the top of the bag securely